Sedation Dentistry

 • Inhalation — Nitrous oxide, or laughing gas, is the most frequently used method for easing mild to moderate anxiety.
 Recovery is quick so you can resume your normal activities immediately.

-• Oral — An extremely common technique for dental sedation is oral sedation.
-It is easy and does not require the use of needles.
+• Oral — It is easy and does not require the use of needles.
 You will be given a prescription for a pill to be taken about an hour before your appointment.
-Typicall you will feel fully relaxed by the time you arrive at our office.
+Typically you will feel fully relaxed by the time you arrive at our office.

 Ready to Get Started?
 Schedule an Appointment